rust-embedded/embedonomicon/src/singleton.md

 need a mechanism to declare what the global logger is; this is the part that's similar to `#[global_allocator]`.

-It could be that the global logger is declared in the top crate and it could also be that the type of the global logger is defined in the top crate.
-In this scenario the dependencies can *not* know the exact type of the global logger.
+It could be that the global logger is declared in the top crate, and it could also be that the type of the global logger is defined in the top crate.
+In this scenario the dependencies *cannot* know the exact type of the global logger.
 To support this scenario we'll need some indirection.

 Instead of hardcoding the type of the global logger in the `log` crate we'll